NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 	* * *   NCPolyGroebner    * * *
 	* * * * * * * * * * * * * * * *
 	* Monomial order : a < b < c << x
-	* Reduce and normalize initial basis
+	* Reduce and normalize initial set
-	> Initial basis could not be reduced
+	> Initial set could not be reduced
 	* Computing initial set of obstructions
 	> MAJOR Iteration 1, 4 polys in the basis, 2 obstructions
 	> MAJOR Iteration 2, 5 polys in the basis, 2 obstructions
-	* Cleaning up basis.
+	* Cleaning up...
-	* Found Groebner basis with 3 relations
+	* Found Groebner basis with 3 polynomials
 	* * * * * * * * * * * * * * * *

 The number `10` in the call to `NCMakeGB` is very important because a finite GB may not exist.
 It instructs `NCMakeGB` to abort after `10` iterations if a GB has not been found at that point.

-The result of the above calculation is the list of relations:
+The result of the above calculation is the list of relations in the form of a list of rules:

 	{x -> b ** c ** b, a ** b -> 1, b ** a -> 1}

+**Version 5:** For efficiency, `NCMakeGB` returns a list of rules instead of a list of polynomials.
+The left-hand side of the rule is the leading monomial in the current order.
+This is incompatible with early versions, which returned a list of polynomials.
+You can recover the old behavior setting the option `ReturnRules -> False`.
+This can be done in the `NCMakeGB` command or globally through `SetOptions[ReturnRules -> False]`.

 Our favorite format for displaying lists of relations is `ColumnForm`.